TodePond/TodePondDotCom/wikiblogarden/blending/work/primitive/readme.md

 Question 1 has been a very informative question to ask.
 I've learned a lot about people's practices by asking it.

 I think question 2 is rubbish.
 It's too general and vague to get anything meaningful out— people answer vaguely to a vague question, and it's hard to compare responses.
 So far, I've only got pretty general answers like "other researchers" and "industry" (which I reported on in the [previous post](https://www.todepond.com/wikiblogarden/blending/goals/community/)).
 I hope to find a better way of probing into that topic.
-My impression is that "impact" is a really sore topic on the whole, and most researchers are rubbish at tackling it.
+My impression is that "impact" is a really sore topic on the whole, and most researchers try to [avoid it as much as they can](https://www.todepond.com/wikiblogarden/academia/style/true-for-you/).

 I haven't tried asking question 3 directly because it's something I've been able to enquire about through the other questions.
 I might try asking it directly to see how good/bad it is.